Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Quantum Speed Limit time for entanglement in three-flavor neutrino oscillations in matter

 Here $\rho=\rho^2$ and $ \rm Tr\,(\rho^2)=1$, i.e., a pure state.
-However, the reduced density matrix of the state $\rho$ (by tracing over the other qubit(s)) denoted by $\rho_{\mu e}(t)= \mathrm{Tr}_{(\tau)}(\rho(t))$ and $\rho_{\tau}(t)=\mathrm{Tr}_{(\mu e)}(\rho(t))$ represent mixed states as $ \mathrm{Tr}\,(\rho^2_{\mu e}(t)<1$ and $ \mathrm{Tr}\,(\rho^2_{\tau}(t))<1$.
+However, the reduced density matrix of the state $\rho$ [by tracing over the other qubit(s)] denoted by $\rho_{\mu e}(t)= \mathrm{Tr}_{(\tau)}(\rho(t))$ and $\rho_{\tau}(t)=\mathrm{Tr}_{(\mu e)}(\rho(t))$ represent mixed states as $ \mathrm{Tr}\,(\rho^2_{\mu e}(t)<1$ and $ \mathrm{Tr}\,(\rho^2_{\tau}(t))<1$.
 Thus, the reduced states $\rho_{\mu e}(t)$ and $\rho_{\tau}(t)$ provide an example of two subsystems of a bipartite quantum system $\rho(t)$ in the framework of three-qubit mode (flavor) states.
 Treating one flavor mode as one part of the bipartite system $\rho(t)$ (e.g., $\tau$) and the other as the remaining part (e.g., $\mu e$), the eigenvalues of the reduced state $\rho_{\mu e}(t)$ are

-where, $\xi_3(t)+\xi_4(t)=1$.
-Using the two nonzero eigenvalues, the bipartite entanglements measures such as entanglement entropy (eqn.\,(\ref{5})) and capacity of entanglement (eqn.\,(\ref{7})), can be calculated for the time-evolved muon flavor neutrino state $\ket{\nu_{\mu}(t)}$ in matter as
+where $\xi_3(t)+\xi_4(t)=1$.
+Using the two nonzero eigenvalues, the bipartite entanglements measures such as entanglement entropy [Eq.\,(\ref{5})] and capacity of entanglement [Eq.\,(\ref{7})], can be calculated for the time-evolved muon flavor neutrino state $\ket{\nu_{\mu}(t)}$ in matter as

 and